 The data were collected between 2005 and 2017 during 8 field trips.
 Most recordings performed before 2013 were transcribed into toolbox text files.
 The transcriptions of many texts after 2013 are only available in notebooks – digitalization is under progress – and several audio and video recordings needs to be transcribed.
 Most data deposited in this archive are also available at Ortolang (http://sldr.org/voir_depot.php?lang=fr&id=934&prefix=ortolang-).

 Because there has been three different alphabet in use since my first fieldwork (and two different ones are still in use in the two countries), not all transcriptions are in the same alphabet.
 I am still harmonizing my Toolbox database according to the official Ese Ejja alphabet used in Bolivia.

 Acknowledgement and citation

 Users of any part of the collection should acknowledge Marine Vuillermet as the principal investigator and data collector and researchers.
 Users should also acknowledge the Endangered Languages Documentation Programme as the funder of the project.
+I am very grateful to Katarzyna Maja Hajtanian Śliwińska, who entered original transcriptions and glosses into ELAN annotation files.
 Individual speakers whose words and/or images are used should be acknowledged by name, except for the ones who wished to remain anonymous.
 All information on contributors is available in the metadata.